snjugunanjenga/lovtiti-agro-Hedera-ecommerce/IMPLEMENTATION_SUMMARY.md

-# Lovitti Agro Mart - Implementation Summary
+# Lovtiti Agro Mart - Implementation Summary

 ## 🎯 Project Overview
-This document summarizes the comprehensive implementation of the Lovitti Agro Mart multi-role KYC verification system and Hedera wallet integration as requested in the prompts.
+This document summarizes the comprehensive implementation of the Lovtiti Agro Mart multi-role KYC verification system and Hedera wallet integration as requested in the prompts.

 ## ✅ Completed Features